LICENSED CLINICAL SOCIAL WORKER

 Clients often come to me when they are:

-• Living with anxiety, depression, or chronic stress, and seeking practical tools to reconnect with themselves and feel more emotionally regulated.
+Seeking practical tools to reconnect with themselves and feel more emotionally-regulated.

 No matter what brings you here, I approach our work with warmth, humility, and care.
 My role is not to fix or diagnose, but to accompany you in exploring what healing, agency, and self-acceptance can look like in your life.